jackdeterman/Power_Outage_Economic_Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-Another critical feature in our dataset is the `'Cause Category'` of a power outage.
-The visualization above displays the distribution of `'Cause Category'`, showing `'Severe Weather'` as the most common cause.
-While this is intuitive, it is interesting that `'Intentional Attack'` was the second leading cause of major power outages from 2000-2016 in the United States.

 With the more basic, yet critical, visualizations completed, let's explore a few more nuanced relationships before continuing.

 ##### Cause by Climate Region
+This table displays the distribution of `'Cause Category'` between the different `'Climate Region'`s present in our DataFrame.
+While much of the information is intuitive, it is interesting to note that the West North Central region has a markedly low number of major power outages.
+Further, I found it interesting that in the South, the second-leading cause of major power outages was `'Public Appeal'`.

 <iframe
   src="assets/climate_region_cause.html"